-The Tranche 1 (Phase 2) evidence hearings are due to take place from 21 April to 14 May 2021.
-A directions hearing to discuss the arrangements for the next set of evidence hearings is scheduled for 26 January 2021.
+The Tranche 1 (Phase 2) evidence hearings took place from 21 April to 13 May 2021.
+A directions hearing to discuss the arrangements for the hearings took place on 26 January 2021.

 Future open hearings that are able to happen in-person in a hearing room, when social distancing requirements are no longer in place, are expected to take place at 18 Pocock St, London, SE1 0BW.
 This is the hearings venue formerly used by the Independent Inquiry into Child Sexual Abuse.